aydinserbest/restassured_parsing/src/test/java/parse.md

 We use JsonPath to access a specific field within the JSON and check if it has the expected value.
 Parsing is crucial for processing raw data, transforming it into a more meaningful and usable form, making it easier to work with the data.

+###
+XmlPath Usage
+XmlPath is used to parse XML data and access specific elements.